Cars begin to reclaim Black Lives Matter Plaza in D.C. after months-long closure

 According to the District Department of Transportation, the two lanes will remain open to cars through mid-April.

-Pepco, the city’s electricity utility, is scheduled to begin construction work in and around the plaza next month that officials said will help to bolster the District’s electrical grid.
+Pepco, the city’s electric power utility, is scheduled to begin construction work in and around the plaza next month that officials said will help to bolster the District’s electrical grid.
 When that project begins, Falcicchio said, Black Lives Matter Plaza’s traffic pattern will probably change again.

-Disruptions as a result of construction largely will be centered along the east side of 16th and are expected to last four to six weeks.
+Disruptions as a result of construction largely will be centered along the east side of 16th Street and are expected to last four to six weeks.

-Falcicchio has said the reopening of Black Lives Matter Plaza is a priority for hotels and businesses in the area that have lost money amid the coronavirus pandemic and protests after the killing of George Floyd in Minneapolis.
+Falcicchio has said the reopening of Black Lives Matter Plaza is a priority for hotels and businesses in the area that have lost money amid the coronavirus pandemic and protests after the killing of George Floyd in Minneapolis in May.

 A front-desk worker at the St. Regis, a luxury hotel at 16th and K streets NW, said the driving lanes will be a welcome change for hotel guests and employees who, for months, have directed people through alleys and side streets to reach the hotel entrance.